fsmosca/COVID-19-PH-dataset/README.md

 ### B. How to use this repository
 ##### 1. Download and install Python
-    You may download python at https://www.python.org/downloads/
+    You may download python at https://www.python.org/downloads/.
+Latest version like 3.8.2 is better.

 ##### 2. Download this repo
     a.
 Press the button "Clone or Download" located at the top right of this page.
     b.
 Select DOWNLOAD ZIP.
     c.
 Uncompressed it on your computer.
     d.
-Navigate to src folder.
+Navigate to src folder and run/experiment with sample.py.
     e.
-You can place your python script in this src folder.
+You can also place your python script in src folder.

 ### C. Python module
 Folder: src